akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Surprised: "You?"

-"What if I'm not enough?
-What if the shadow never really goes away?"
+"What if I'm not enough?"

-"Explain it to me.
-What *is* all this shadow talk about?"

-He blinked.
-"It's about me not being enough?"

 "Why!?"